seanr7/gen_quadbt/gen_qbt_matlab/ReiW24_SoBT/README.md

 The files in `results` are licensed under the CC-BY 4.0 License.
 See [COPYING_DATA](COPYING_DATA) for a copy of the license.

+The `Butterfly.mat` file in `data` is licensed under the copyright holder MORwiki.

+The `soplateTVA.mat` file is licensed under the CC BY-4.0 License with copyright holders Quirin Aumann and Steffen W. R. Werner.

 ## Citation